Staten Island to the Oakwood Section

 I'd rather lose your business honestly than sell you the wrong block.
 Skip Oakwood if:

 • You're a five-day, in-office Midtown commuter.
 The daily ferry-and-train will wear on you.
-There are NJ towns with a one-seat NJ Transit ride that fit your life better—and I'll tell you so.
+There are places with an easier ride that fit your life better, and I'll tell you so.

 • You won't manage flood risk.
 If you're going to fall for a waterside bargain east of Hylan and skip the insurance homework, this neighborhood can punish you.
 It rewards buyers who do the diligence.

 • You're chasing turnkey new construction at scale.
 Oakwood's housing stock is mostly older and practical.
-If you want a brand-new subdivision, parts of New Jersey deliver that better.
+If only a brand-new build will do, this isn't the search, and we should talk about what is.

 17